-UNICEF jointly with Save the Children team of cultural mediators in education, held informative meetings with the UASC from the Bira TRC, regarding the procedure of their enrolment into primary education in USC.
-The teams continued to support the children at schools by accompanying them to and from the school, assisting them in their individual school work as well as assist teachers in school for more effective and efficient teaching processes.
+UNICEF jointly with Save the Children cultural of mediators education, held informative meetings with the UASC from the Bira TRC, regarding the procedure of their enrolment into primary education in USC.
+The teams continued to support the children at schools accompanying them to and from the assisting them in their individual school work as well as assist teachers in school for more effective and efficient teaching processes.